 As Transit Protocol mentioned in their article on MaaS “An effective MaaS will offer a viable alternative to private car ownership and usage, perhaps even making car ownership for most people senseless and irrelevant.”.
 From a business perspective, MaaS is an opportunity for business owners to reduce the number of their assets while increasing their efficiency and flexibility.
-Going further, this can also be an opportunity to assure cost reductions, improve the assets monitoring process, and increase the productivity of fleet managers, as they might end up with fewer tasks and less redundancy in the workplace.
+Going further, this can also be an opportunity to assure cost reductions.
+It can improve the assets monitoring process, and increase the productivity of fleet managers, as they might end up with fewer tasks and less redundancy in the workplace.
 Implementing a powerful MaaS platform and integrating MaaS in the business plan has a lot of benefits.
-But what about the public sector.
+But what about the public sector?
 Can MaaS be as easily incorporated there as it is in the private sector?
 The opinions are shared.

 There are great examples of cities that shifted their public transport on MaaS.
 Helsinki shook the world in 2017 with Whim, which is, according to their description, “the first all-inclusive MaaS solution commercially available on the market.”
 But what does the app do exactly?
 Well, Whim gathered all means of travel under one app, made a subscription plan to include them all, and allowed its citizens to travel whenever and wherever they want around the metropolitan area of Helsinki through everything else but their private car.
 Sounds pretty awesome, right?
 But wait, there’s more.
 In 2018, one year after Whim’s launch, Ramboll, an engineering company from Denmark, analyzed the behavior of the over 70 000 users registered and gathered the key findings in the Whimpact.
 Among the result, they found out that: